Containers licence summary

-Licenses are valid for four weeks.
+Licenses are valid for 4 weeks.
 You should submit the fee of:

-The bond will be refunded after the completion of work and providing there is no damage to the enclosed public land.
+The bond will be refunded after the completion of work, providing there is no damage to the enclosed public land.

-If you already hold a licence and would like to extend you will need to submit a fee payment and provide the new dates.
+If you already hold a licence and would like to extend you must submit a new fee payment and provide the new dates.

 Failed application redress